HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - To support API requests, add approximately 1 additional pod to the Ring API service for every 10,000 concurrent users.

 - To improve the response times, please perform the Helm upgrade using the `webengine-performance-rendering.yaml` file.
 This file is available in the HCL DX Compose Deployment Helm chart.
 To use this file, complete the following steps:
-       1. Download the hcl-dx-deployment Helm chart from FlexNet or Harbor.
+       1. Download the hcl-dx-deployment Helm chart from Harbor.
        2. Extract the hcl-dx-deployment-XXX.tgz file.
        3. In the extracted folder, navigate to `hcl-dx-deployment/performance/webengine-performance-rendering.yaml` and copy the `webengine-performance-rendering.yaml`.